We host a number of events in the Department of Computer Science.

 The normal format is for a lecture of approximately an hour, followed by a celebratory wine reception.

 Lectures are open to all University staff and students as well as to members of the public.
-Please see below for upcoming lectures and for details of how to obtain a ticket.

 Past Inaugural Lectures